FlowFuse/flowfuse/docs/install/configuration.md

 When enabled, all routes will be limited to 1000 requests per 1 minute window.
 These defaults can be adjusted by setting values in the configuration options listed below.

-NOTE: Some routes are prohibited from being rate limited, such as the logout and acl routes.

 Option        | Description
 --------------|------------
 `rate_limits.enabled` | Enables rate limiting.
 Default: `false`